Victims call for justice 30 years after Bhopal disaster

 "The time has come to bring Dow and Carbide to justice.
 No more hiding behind share ownership and legal loopholes," said Salil Shetty, Secretary-General of Amnesty International.

-A spokeswoman for Dow declined to comment, referring calls to the company's subsidiary Union Carbide Corp.
+A spokeswoman for Dow declined to comment, referring calls to the company's subsidiary Union Carbide Corp (UCC).

 The government of central Madhya Pradesh state, where Bhopal is located, held a prayer meeting on Wednesday to mark the 30th anniversary of the leak and the Indian parliament in New Delhi observed a two-minute silence for the victims of the disaster.